ramonskie/jellyfin-plugin-prunarr-bridge/API.md

 ```

 **Notes:**
-- **targetDirectory** is required for each item - Prunarr specifies where to create the symlink
+- **targetDirectory** is required for each item - OxiCleanarr specifies where to create the symlink
 - If symlink already exists, it will be replaced
 - Target directory is created automatically if it doesn't exist
 - Each item is processed independently - partial success is possible